splorp/wordpress-comment-blacklist/readme.md

 + [WP Toolbelt](https://github.com/BinaryMoon/wp-toolbelt) by [Ben Gillbanks](https://github.com/BinaryMoon)
 + [Zero Spam for WordPress](https://wordpress.org/plugins/zero-spam/) by [Highfivery](https://www.highfivery.com/)

+For users of the [Gravity Forms](https://www.gravityforms.com/) custom form builder, [Gravity Forms Blocklist](https://gravitywiz.com/documentation/gravity-forms-blocklist/) is an add-on that takes advantage of the automatic blacklist updates provided by one of the aforementioned plugins.

 ## Does It Really Work?

 I don’t blame you if you’re skeptical about how well this blacklist works compared to a commercial solution like [Akismet](https://akismet.com/).
 Because I am subjectively including keywords based on comment spam submitted to my own sites, there is a chance that the blacklist will “overclean” your comment queue.